MORE WAYS TO LOVE DATES

 VERSATILE AND LONG-LASTING

-Because of their low moisture and high acid content, diced dates and date pieces have a long shelf life.
+Because of their low moisture and high acid content, diced dates have a long shelf life.
 That means they’re ready to use whenever you are, and in so many different ways.

 • Cakes and pies